Shoulder Surgery

 Suitability depends on a combination of structural findings and functional limitations.
 This procedure may be considered where:

-Alternative treatment approaches may be considered where:
+Alternative treatment approaches may be considered when:

-How your shoulder is assessed and planned for surgery
+3. How your shoulder is assessed and planned for surgery

 Careful assessment and detailed pre-operative planning play an important role in reverse shoulder replacement surgery.
 The aim is to understand the structure of your shoulder, the condition of the bone and surrounding muscles, and how these factors may influence both the surgical approach and expected outcomes.

-Clinical assessment and functional evaluation
+I. Clinical assessment and functional evaluation

 Your shoulder function is assessed through a detailed physical examination.
 This includes evaluating: